 - Really Seventeen Years Old: Once she ends up in 1920, Kathy claims to have been born in 1902.
 Sally makes it clear to the audience that Kathy wasn't really that young.

 - Red Shirt: Kathy literally wears one while rooting around with Sally, although she's not killed outright, just time displaced.

 - Stable Time Loop: The episode revolves around creating one of these.
-Which, arguably, makes the ending a Foregone Conclusion.
-And, yet, it's still terrifying.
+The only reason that The Doctor can do all that stuff with the DVDs is because Sally gave him a record of the incident one year after it was over.
+This makes the ending a Foregone Conclusion.
+Yet, it's still terrifying.

 Kathy: Are you going to stop following me?

 - Also someone getting stuck in the past and arranging for a message to be delivered to a friend at the location and time when they disappeared.
 Which Gary Sparrow ended up doing in Goodnight Sweetheart.

 - "How did I get here?"
 "Same way we did!
 Touch of an angel!"

 - The object right in front of the camera the first time Sally goes into the back of the DVD shop looks like the Owlship.